roytang/blog/content/notes/2013/07/352073477345378305/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/352073477345378305/
+title: ''
 ---

-RT [@MrAlanCooper](https://twitter.com/MrAlanCooper/): Almost EVERY business deadline is based on some other business deadline that was made up for no practical reason.
+Almost EVERY business deadline is based on some other business deadline that was made up for no practical reason.